Concessional vs non-concessional contributions

 Why make non-concessional super contributions?

-A main benefit of non-concessional super contributions can be helping to grow your nest egg for retirement.
-Tax benefits can occur down the track though.
-Once you turn 60 and start a super pension income stream, your super's investment earnings and your pension income are tax-free.
+A main benefit of non-concessional contributions is that they can help grow your nest egg for retirement in a tax-efficient environment.
+Then, once you turn 60 and start a retirement income stream (pension), your investment earnings and pension payments are tax-free"

 Should I contribute to super before or after tax?